AjayKamath10/AjayKamath10/README.md

-👋 Hi, I’m @Ajay Kamath
+👋 Hello there wanderer

-I'm an aspiring software developer, currently a final year Information science engineering student
+I’m @Ajay Kamath, a software developer

 Please feel free to check out my projects and clone them, raise issues and submit PRs if you think something could be better